Another Toothpick: Synopsis

 Tony and Carmela have a joint session with Dr. Melfi.
 It ends in recriminations: Carmela feels the other two have joined against her.
-Driving home she is tearful; he drives recklessly and is pulled over for speeding by Officer Leon Wilmore, who is black.
+Driving home she is tearful; Tony drives recklessly and is pulled over for speeding by Officer Leon Wilmore, who is black.
 Tony's charm, his PBA card, and implicit bribery do not work, and Wilmore writes up a ticket.
 Tony contacts New Jersey Assemblyman Ronald Zellman to get it canceled.

 Days later, visiting a lawn ornament store, Tony sees Wilmore working there.
 He tells Tony, who is smiling sarcastically, that he has been transferred to the property room and can no longer work overtime.
 This is more drastic than Tony wanted and he asks Zellman to have him reinstated.
 Tony then has another argument with Meadow about his racist attitudes, and next time he speaks to Zellman he says Wilmore can stay where he is.
 But he returns to the garden store, makes a purchase, and offers him some additional $100 bills.
 Wilmore does not deign to take the money.

 Meadow takes the lamp from the basement at home to her dorm at Columbia University, and so unknowingly "neutralizes" the FBI's listening operation.

 Junior is diagnosed with stomach cancer.

-The last customers have left Nuovo Vesuvio and Artie is glad to be alone with Adriana to celebrate a profitable evening.
-She unexpectedly tells him that Christopher no longer wants her to work as a hostess and, hiding his chagrin, Artie allows her to leave without notice.
+The last customers have left Nuovo Vesuvio, and Artie is glad to be alone with Adriana to celebrate a profitable evening.
+She surprises him by telling him that Christopher no longer wants her to work as a hostess.
+Hiding his chagrin, Artie allows her to leave without notice.
 When Tony and Chris are dining there, a drunken Artie needles Chris, who angrily makes a grab at him.
-Tony sends Chris out, then angrily grabs Artie himself.
-Artie says he is in love with Adriana and Tony's anger changes to amusement.
-He tells him never to utter those words again.
+Tony sends Chris out then angrily grabs Artie himself.
+Artie says he is in love with Adriana, and Tony's anger changes to amusement.
+He reminds him that Chris is a made man and never to utter those words again.